dancingvulture/TTRPG-Generators/README.md

 # To-Do
 - See if there is some way you can't save the random seed used for a given run, so bugs can be easier to recreate.
+- See if you can't get `Generator._capitalize` to have a smarter implementation.
+- Add a generic version of "get attributes" to `CreationWithAttributes`.
+- Ooze generator.
+- Clean-up unit test functions.
 # Procedures
 ## Add a new generator
 1. Find or create a generator category.